8ta4/quest/README.md

 Your data is stored in this directory:

-TODO: Replace [Extension ID] with the actual Extension ID once the extension is uploaded to the Chrome Web Store.
+TODO: Replace [Extension ID] with the actual extension ID once the extension is uploaded to the Chrome Web Store.

 ```
 ~/Library/Application Support/Google/Chrome/Default/Local Extension Settings/[Extension ID]